JulioHC00/cmesrc/src/scripts/pre-processing/fill_swan_missing_positions_README.md

   - Reads the SHARPs data, identifies intervals where bounding box data is missing, and fills these intervals by interpolating from the nearest available data.
   - Saves the updated SHARPs data to a new file.

-This script is crucial for ensuring the completeness and accuracy of SHARPs data by filling in missing bounding box positions, which is essential for subsequent analysis and visualization tasks.